nodejs/node/GOVERNANCE.md

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
-All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
-In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required for sign-off.
+All pull requests must be reviewed and accepted by two Collaborators with sufficient expertise who are able to take full responsibility for the change.
+Approval must be from Collaborators who are not authors of the proposed changes.

 If one or more Collaborators oppose a proposed change, then the change cannot be accepted unless: